Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_sapper_fire_immune                      0       // Whether sapper's protection aura also grands fire immunity ttt_sapper_can_see_c4                       0       // Whether the sapper can see C4 pings on their radar like traitors ttt_sapper_c4_guaranteed_defuse             0       // Whether the sapper is guaranteed to always successfully defuse C4
+ttt_sapper_fire_immune                      0       // Whether sapper's protection aura also grands fire immunity ttt_sapper_can_see_c4                       0       // Whether the sapper can see C4 pings on their radar like traitors ttt_sapper_c4_guaranteed_defuse             0       // Whether the sapper is guaranteed to always successfully defuse C4 ttt_sapper_credits_starting                 1       // The number of credits a sapper should start with

 // Marshal
 ttt_marshal_independent_deputy_chance       0.5     // The chance that a independent will become a deputy. -1 to disable